jaredlyon/Collager/A4/README.md

 - All program parts are complete and support script commands, which are also reflected in the example .jar file.

 ## Decoupling Demonstration
-To show that the views are decoupled, we created a new package called DecouplingPackage with the following files:
+To show that the views are decoupled, we created a new package called decouplingpackage with the following files:
 - IScriptView: The CLI view.
 - ScriptView: The implementation for the CLI view.
 - IGUIView: The GUI view.